-At the close of business on the Record Date, there were 4,216,991 shares of Class A common stock outstanding and entitled to vote, 2,340,353 shares of Class B common stock outstanding and entitled to vote, and 380,000 shares of Series C convertible preferred stock outstanding and entitled to vote.
+At the close of business on the Record Date, there were 4,241,991 shares of Class A common stock outstanding and entitled to vote, 2,340,353 shares of Class B common stock outstanding and entitled to vote, and 380,000 shares of Series C convertible preferred stock outstanding and entitled to vote.
 Stockholders are entitled to one vote for each share of Class A common stock they hold, ten votes for each share of Class B common stock they hold, and two votes for each share of Series C convertible preferred stock they hold.
-Shares of Class A common stock, Class B common stock and Series C convertible preferred stock may not be voted cumulatively.
-The Class A common stock, the Class B common stock and the Series C convertible preferred stock are entitled to 4,216,991 votes, 23,403,530 votes and 780,000 votes, respectively.
+Shares of Class A common stock and Series C convertible preferred stock may not be voted cumulatively.
+The Class A common stock, the Class B common stock and the Series C convertible preferred stock are entitled to 4,241,991 votes, 23,403,530 votes and 760,000 votes, respectively.

 All shares of common stock and Series C convertible preferred stock that have been properly voted and not revoked will be voted at the Annual Meeting.
 Voting instructions for the common stock and Series C convertible preferred stock are included on your proxy card.
 If you properly submit your proxy by telephone, the Internet or by mail in time for it to be voted at the Annual Meeting, one of the individuals named as your proxy, each of whom is one of our officers, will vote your shares as you have directed.
-If you submit your proxy by telephone, the Internet or by mail, but do not indicate how your shares are to be voted, your shares will be voted: (1) "FOR" the election of the Common Stock Directors, and (2) in accordance with the best judgment of the named proxies on other matters properly brought before the Annual Meeting.
+If you submit your proxy by telephone, the Internet or by mail, but do not indicate how your shares are to be voted, your shares will be voted: (1) "FOR" the election of the Common Stock Directors, (2) "FOR" approval, on an advisory basis, of our named executive officer compensation as described in this proxy statement, (3) for recommendation, on an advisory basis, of conducting future advisory votes to approve named executive officer compensation every "THREE YEARS"; and (4) in accordance with the best judgment of the named proxies on other matters properly brought before the Annual Meeting.